bsaepfl/cothoreasy/README.md

 ### `url`

 By default, cothoreasy connects to the BSA zinc instance.
 You can pass in the url for your own instance.

+## Change Cothority

+If you want to change the cothority, just check out which ones are available in `coth.cothorities` and run `coth.changeCothority(yourCothority)` (this will return a promise).